UberHowley/haii-a4/README.md

 conda install discord.py
 ```

-For fastai, we should use conda (and on Windows, the conda shell), as we're using Anaconda python:
+For fastai, we should also use conda (and on Windows, the conda shell), as we're using Anaconda python:

 ```
 conda install -c fastai -c pytorch -c anaconda fastai gh anaconda